The MneExperiment Pipeline

 Define a pre-processing pipeline as a series of linked processing steps

-refers to data that is not time-locked to specific events as
+(mne refers to continuous data that is not time-locked to a specific event as Raw, with filenames matching *-raw.fif):

 |